 Why Are Scientists Exploring the Diversity and Distribution of Deep-Sea Habitats in the Northern Gulf of Mexico?Learn more

 Explore in real time with the science team!Learn more

 Classroom lessons and learning tools relevant to the expedition are listed below by grade level.
 Although some of these resources may have been developed for past expeditions conducted in other regions of the world ocean, the Focus Questions and Student Learning Objectives are applicable to the current expedition.

 Includes 16 lesson plans about deep-sea organisms and ecosystems in the Gulf of Mexico.
 Lessons include selections from education materials developed for eleven expeditions sponsored by NOAA’s Office of Exploration and Research, as well as new lessons and additional background information about the Deepwater Horizon blowout event.

-Click on the links to Lessons 3, 5, 6, and 12 for interactive multimedia presentations and Learning Activities on Deep-Sea Corals, Chemosynthesis and Hydrothermal Vent Life, Deep-Sea Benthos, and Food, Water, and Medicine from the Sea.
+Interactive multimedia presentations and Learning Activities on Deep-Sea Corals, Chemosynthesis and Hydrothermal Vent Life, Deep-Sea Benthos, and Food, Water, and Medicine from the Sea.

 Ocean Careers to Inspire Another Generation of Explorers, or OceanAGE Careers, invites students to learn about the talented people who explore our ocean planet.